 So why did you write this book?
 Because I was feeling an anxious despair that went beyond my own internal anxiety and pain, which is what I had explored in first, we make the beast beautiful.
 I knew we were all feeling it, particularly around the destruction of our planet and life as we love it, and no one was really talking about it at a spirit/soul/nature level.
-We were talking carbon emissions and plastic-free July and getting frustrated and devastatingly sad.
+We were talking about carbon emissions and plastic-free July and getting frustrated and devastatingly sad.
 This was not how life was meant to go!
 We are better than this!
 We have become “small humans” when we really want to live a big life!
 I knew intuitively there was a better way… a wilder, more connected, #giveashit, more meaningful way.
 I wanted to find it.

 What techniques do you share for reconnecting with life?
 I try to make all the full-on information accessible by discussing it while hiking in beautiful places in the world – I head to Crete, Jordan, the Cradle Mountain hike, Sierra Nevada, the central desert of Australia, Japan and a pirate route in the south of England.
-One of the chapters is on becoming a “soul nerd” (how to dive into cool art and philosophical realms), another is about learning to deep read again, as a way to get awake and alive to life.
+One of the chapters is about becoming a “soul nerd” (how to dive into cool art and philosophical realms), and another is about learning to deep read again, as a way to get awake and alive to life.
 There’s a long chapter on how to consume less.

 Read more of my answers about the book here.